1 Corinthians 9:19-23

-One of the books I’m reading at the moment, (Who Stole My Church, MacDonald), made an interesting statement.
-“I’m beginning understand why the younger guys prefer to start churches.
+One of the books I’m reading at the moment, (Who Stole My Church, by MacDonald), made an interesting statement.
+“I’m beginning to understand why the younger guys prefer to start churches.
 I sometimes think that changing one is impossible.”

-The (Western) church just seems so stuck in it’s ways.
+The (Western) church just seems so stuck in its ways.

 If we were sending missionaries to another culture we would certainly expect them to “do church” in culturally relevant ways.
 And if someone sent new missionaries to the West, then I would be very surprised if their solution ended up looking much like how we “do church” here now.

-The fundamentals of the church being a body, and working together as each part does it’s role would be the same.
+The fundamentals of the church being a body, and working together as each part does its role would be the same.
 I would expect a strong sense of community.
 I would definitely expect them to be devoted to teaching/learning/discipleship, and to prayer.
 And to be showing everyone around them that they love one another.

 But how that works out would almost certainly be different.
 And I think most other Christians would agree.

 But the reality is that the 21st century church is trying to reach out to a totally different culture from the one that was surrounding the Western church even 40 or 50 years ago.
-But it hasn’t changed.
+But the church hasn’t changed.
 So many churches are still trying to do things like they did 40 years ago.
 We are missionaries to a different culture but we are still trying to do things like we did back in the culture we came from.

 That won’t work.